-1. How many days would I need to go to Sligo IT to do the programme?
+1. How many days would I need to go to ATU Sligo to do the programme?

 Some subjects have a practical aspect.
 For example, CIM and Automation Technology Mechatronics requires you to attend some laboratories.
 In these subjects, the practicals are all carried out on one day, often called a practical day.
 You will have to attend up to two days per semester for these practical days.

 Not all modules have an exam as some of them are 100% continuous assessment.
 In some cases, the exams are not entirely online.
 For Examinations, students may have to attend at the ATU campus through which they completed their studies.
 For some programmes it may be possible for the Exam to be taken remotely via online proctoring.
 ATU Students resident in the Republic of Ireland will be invited to attend exams at an exam centre located in Ireland.
 Students’ resident outside of Ireland or with exceptional circumstances may be eligible to attend remotely via online proctoring, where examinations are taken online and supervised virtually, subject to availability.